Character in Oedipus the King (Oedipus Rex)

 Characters in Oedipus the King are limited and well characterized.
 Oedipus Trilogy is comprised on three plays: Oedipus the King, Oedipus at Colonus, and Antigone.
 Oedipus Rex or Oedipus the King is the first play.
-Here is the introduction to the characters in Oedipus the King (Oedipus Rex).
+Here is the introduction to the characters in Oedipus Rex (Oedipus the King).

-Main characters in Oedipus the King are: Oedipus (the king of Thebes), Jocasta, (the queen), Creon (Jocasta’s brother), a priest, a blind prophet, few messengers, a shepherd and a Chorus.
+Main characters in Oedipus Rex are: Oedipus (the king of Thebes), Jocasta, (the queen), Creon (Jocasta’s brother), a priest, a blind prophet, few messengers, a shepherd and a Chorus.

 Oedipus

 Oedipus is the king of Thebes and protagonist of the play.
-He is the main character of the play.
 As the story opens he is he is unaware that he has murdered king Laius, his father and married to his mother Jocasta.
 When he comes to know that his heinous crime made this city so terrible; he blinds himself.
-Greek tragedies were based on “fate is destiny” but there is a sufficient role of hamartia which brings his downfall from the king to a blind man with no respect.
+Greek tragedies were based on “fate is destiny” but there is sufficient role of hamartia which brings his downfall from king to a blind man with no respect.

 Jocasta